-The women’s Tour Down Under was introduced in 2012, and thus celebrates its eighth edition in 2019.
-It’s ranked as a UCI 2.1 event.
+The women’s Tour Down Under was introduced in 2012, and thus celebrates its ninth edition in 2020.
+It’s ranked as a UCI 2.Pro.

 Thanks to the men’s race being at the very start of the international cycling calendar, the Tour Down Under always enjoys considerable attention from cycling fans across the world, eager to see a bit of bike racing after a few fallow months.

 Maybe as a result of those few months without cycling, but the racing always seems entertaining too, and although some parts of the peloton use it as a chance to cruise around and enjoy some good weather, at the front the racing is fierce as riders try to pick up crucial WorldTour points early in the year.